FES publication is just one of a suite of documents we produce as part of our FES process.

 Our Future Energy Scenarios are intended to identify a range of credible scenarios across gas and electricity on a GB-wide basis.
 In order to support planning of the GB electricity transmission system, we split the GB-level data down into regional data sets using best available data.
 These data sets are published in November as part of the Electricity Ten Year Statement (ETYS).

 In order to provide visibility and transparency of this work, below we have published a spreadsheet containing draft regional data for electricity in the four FES 2018 scenarios.
+We have also published the number of heat pumps and domestic electric vehicles per grid supply point in the four FES2018 scenarios.
 This data forms a starting point for our network analysis and should be considered draft at this stage as it may be modified for planning purposes in the subsequent processes.

 To assist with understanding of the spreadsheets, we have also published the corresponding Spatial Methodology Document below:

 Spatial electricity modelling methodology V1 (uploaded 31.07.18)